-An easy way to do this is using a finance tracking app, which allows you to aggregate your accounts and see each of your transactions.
-I use and recommend Personal Capital, as I enjoy their free net worth tracker and financial tools.
-Another good free finance tracking app is Mint.
+An easy way to do this is using a financial tracking software.
+There are multiple free apps out there that allow you to aggregate your accounts and see each of your transactions.

 # 3 – Regularly Check Your Credit Report

 Credit Sesame provides you a way to access your TransUnion credit report.
 But there are other reporting agencies as well.
 And the information on your credit report may differ from agency to agency.

 As opening a line of credit in your name is one of the most dangerous acts of identity theft, you want to regularly check all your credit reports.

 Put in your calendar to order a copy of your free credit report once every four months.

 The credit reporting agencies are required to provide this report to you free of charge each year.
 (There’s three agencies, so once every 4 months will allow you to check once each year).

 The site you want to use is AnnualCreditReport.com.
 This is the site setup by the Fair Credit Reporting Act.

 According to the U.S. Secret Service, your mailbox is the riskiest non-technological threat to your identity.

 Of the billions of mail you do receive, much of it does contain personal information.
 One such type of mail, pre-approved offers, represent the greatest risk.
 These are the offers from insurance and credit companies you qualify for based on your credit.